© Sebastian Kaulitzki | Dreamstime.com

 The infection may be short-lived and go away on its own, in which case no treatment is recommended.
-If diagnosed (usually with a stool sample), Giardia parasite infection is commonly treated with antimicrobial drugs, such as metronidazole, which are up to 90% effective.
+If diagnosed (usually with a stool sample), Giardia parasite infection is commonly treated with antimicrobial drugs, such as metronidazole, which are up to 90 percent effective.
 In some people, such as those with compromised immune systems, the infection can be difficult to treat and become chronic.

 What is the link between these parasites and chronic fatigue syndrome?
 The Norwegian study mentioned above was the second follow-up study after contaminated water caused a large giardiasis outbreak in a small town in Norway.
 The first study, conducted three years after the outbreak, showed an elevated risk of both chronic fatigue syndrome and irritable bowel syndrome (IBS).
 The five-year follow up study did not address IBS, but it did find that the parasites were not only extreme fatigue causes; they also seemed to cause obstructive sleep apnea, depression, and anxiety.
 Rates of all of these disorders, in addition to chronic fatigue syndrome (and unexplained chronic fatigue not meeting the criteria for chronic fatigue syndrome), were at higher levels than in the healthy population.

-Do you have a history of being diagnosed with the Giardia parasite and now suffer from chronic fatigue?
-There could be a link, and working on your gastrointestinal health with integrative and natural therapies could be a path towards finally regaining your energy.
-We’ll discuss both conventional and natural healing for parasites in a future article.
 Of course, Giardia parasite infections are by no means the only extreme fatigue causes.
 Most researchers agree that chronic fatigue syndrome is the result of multiple causes and triggers.
 For example, certain viruses can trigger chronic fatigue, as can nutritional deficiencies, such as iron deficiency.
 Leaky gut syndrome and adrenal gland exhaustion are also chronic fatigue triggers.
-If you are sick and tired of being tired and would like more information on these extreme fatigue causes as well as safe and effective natural therapies for boosting your energy, see our Fatigue, Lack of Energy articles now.

 Originally posted in 2013, this blog has been updated.